-You can also combine options (e.g. -m $\,$ -c) for combined reports.
+You can also combine options (e.g. -m -c) for combined reports.

 Cron.
 Follow the same steps above as you would running checker in cron.
 Change the time but match the regularity.
 Remember to schedule this after Checksum Checker has run.
+For an example cron setup, see Scheduled Tasks via Cron.